pradeepngupta/TRPB_Web/README.md

-# Getting Started with Create React App
+# The Royal Paratha Box Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts